Millefleur

-Millefleur, millefleurs or mille-fleur (French mille-fleurs, literally "thousand flowers") refers to a background style of many different small flowers and plants, usually shown on a green ground, as though growing in grass.
-It is essentially restricted to European tapestry during the late Middle Ages and early Renaissance, from about 1400 to 1550, but mainly about 1480–1520.
-The style had a notable revival by Morris & Co. in 19th century England, being used on original tapestry designs, as well as illustrations from his Kelmscott Press publications.
-The millefleur style differs from many other styles of floral decoration, such as the arabesque, in that many different sorts of individual plants are shown, and there is no regular pattern.
-The plants fill the field without connecting or significantly overlapping.
-In that it also differs from the plant and floral decoration of Gothic page borders in illuminated manuscripts.
+Millefleur, millefleurs or mille-fleur (French mille-fleurs, literally "thousand flowers") refers to a composition with many different small flowers and plants in the background, usually against a green ground, as though growing in grass.
+It is primarily associated with European tapestry during the late Middle Ages and early Renaissance, from about 1400 to 1550, but mostly appears around 1480–1520.
+The style was revived by Morris & Co. in 19th-century England, appearing in original tapestry designs and illustrations for Kelmscott Press publications.

-There is also a rather different style known as millefleur in Indian carpets from about 1650 to 1800.
+The millefleur style differs from many other styles of floral decoration, such as the arabesque, because different types of individual plants are shown in isolation without a regular pattern or overlap.
+This differs from plant and floral decorations on page borders of Gothic illuminated manuscripts.

-In the 15th Century, an elaborate glass making technique was developed.
+In the 15th century, an elaborate glass making technique was developed.
 See Millefiori, Murano glass and other glassmakers make pieces, particularly paper weights, that use the motif.

+A different style also known as millefleur appears in Indian carpets from about 1650 to 1800.